Cheryl Ramberg Ford and Allyn C. Ford Dean of the College of Forestry

 In 2011 a $5 million commitment from Allyn C. Ford and Cheryl Ramberg Ford created an endowment for the College of Forestry dean's position: the university's third endowed deanship, following established endowments in the colleges of business and veterinary medicine.

 Allyn Ford became president and CEO of Roseburg Forest Products in 1997.
 The company was founded by his father, Ken Ford, in 1936 and became one of the largest family-held wood products corporations in the nation.
-Cheryl Ramberg-Ford is also a native of southern Oregon.
+Roseburg Forest Products also made a $5 million gift to the Oregon Forest Science Complex.

 Current Faculty Holder